doomvox/raku-study/notes/meeting_2022sep25.md

             1.  real templates

             2.  database to track metadata

+                1.  avoid editing image filenames to change labels

+                2. I do a lot of rerunning from scratch&#x2013; redunant image rescales

     6.  delaying the real fixes, adding additional hacks to reduce the need